UticaABSN Program FAQs

 Below are the answers to our most frequently asked ABSN program questions.

-To be eligible for the program, you must have a bachelor’s degree in a non-nursing field and a minimum GPA of 2.8 on a 4.0 scale in the last 65 credit hours attempted.
-You must also complete 6 prerequisite courses with a grade of ‘B-‘ or better in natural science prerequisites and grade of ‘C’ or better in the general prerequisites.
+To be eligible for UticaABSN, you must have a bachelor’s degree in a non-nursing field and a minimum GPA of 2.8 on a 4.0 scale and a 3.0 GPA in the sciences.
+You must also complete 6 prerequisite courses with a grade of ‘B‘ or better in natural science prerequisites and grade of ‘C’ or better in the general prerequisites.

 Yes, we allow one retake of any two prerequisite courses.